zomblic/CARS-BIKES-TRUCKS-OHMY-/README.md

   Required Dependencies: Inquirer (via NPM), TypeScript

-  Optional Requirement:
+  Optional Requirement: Knowledge of basic char information.

-  After setting up VScode and Node, navitage to your terminal and type in the code 'npm i inquirer' and after 'npm i colors'.
+  After setting up VScode and Node, navitage to your terminal and type in the code 'npm i'.
-  Once they're installed, type in your terminal "node index.js" and beging answering the quewstions.
-All the questions if possible.
-Omnce you see the "Congrats you've created your README!" message, a readme.md should generate.
-  Click on the file and marvel at your readme!
+  Once installed, type in your terminal "npm start" and just wait a moment as our 'Create a Vroom Vroom' menu appears.

   ## <span style="color:rgb(0, 147, 206);">Usage</span>

+  After installing, select between the three already stored vechicles or go ahead and create your own.
+  If choosing to create your own, simply write the answer for each question.
+You can choose to base it off a real car, or... make it up?
+I mean, I'm sure there'll be trucks that can one day tow 5,000,000lbs worth of trucks.

+If you choose to go with the premade cars, select the option and choose from the available list.
+Now, if you created a car, it should spawn there, along with all the information once you click into it.
+Select an option and you'll open up a menu with several options.
+You'll be able to start, reserve, turn and stop your car.
+Not only that, you'll be able to check to see if your car can do a wheelie (for motorcycles/bikes only I'm afraid) or if they can tow (trucks only, for now), or you can decided to 'print' the information and have the information logged into your terminal.
+The printed option also provides the vin number and wheels, etc.